Nikhil7280/Project_H2O/README.md

 ## How We Built it
 We made this website using HTML, CSS, BootStrap Classes, Ajax, Flask and for the ML Model we used Linear Regression from Scikit-Learn and Pickle to save the Model.
+We generated our Random Data to train the ML Model as we didn't find any appropriate data for our project

 ## Challenges We Ran Into
 * Getting Appropriate Data for ML Model